UKRN-Open-Research/t3-esrc/_episodes/resource-browser.md

 exercises: 5 # time required for participants to do the activities (minutes)
 duration: # duration for a break, not needed if teaching/exercises are present (minutes)
 # summary of the episode content for displaying on the schedule page
-summary: Use the Workshop Builder Tool and Open Research Resources Browser to build your workshop.
+summary: Familiarise yourself with the Open Research Resources Browser.
 questions: # list of questions we are trying to answer
 objectives: # list of learning outcomes
+ - Be able to search the Open Research Resource Browser for resources
  - Build the framework for your workshop, and complete the first couple of components
 keypoints:  # list of take-home points
- - Keep focused on what you want your colleagues to do differently
+ - The Open Research Resource Browser resources can be added to via our Google Sheets document

 is-break:  # whether this episode is a break (has different presentation)
 ukrn_wb_rules: # list of rules for the UKRN Workshop Builder tool